banroney/hvault-aws/README.md

 ```

-5. Package SAM
+#### 5. Package SAM
 Provide your S3 bucket name that can be used to upload the built SAM package
  - Replace `<project_folder>` with the location of the git checked-out folder
  - Replace `<S3_bucket_Name>` wih the name of the bucket in the target profile to upload
- the built package to
+ the built package to.
+ - Replace AWS_Account_Profile> with the targeted AWS account as per Step 2.

 ```commandline
 cd <project_folder> && \